SysKitTeam/docs-point/configuration/power-platform.md

 * Clicking the button redirects you to the **Power Platform section of Settings (1)**
 * Under Power Apps and Power Automate, **select the checkbox** next to **Collect Power Apps and Power Automate data (2)**

-To collect Power Platform data, you need to **provide consent** for us to start collecting it.
+To collect Power Platform data, you need to **consent** for Syskit Point to start collecting it.

-* **Click the Login with Microsoft Authentication flow (3)** button and log in with your admin account
+* **Click the Login with Microsoft Authentication flow (3)** button and **log in with the Global Administrator account**
-  * The confirmation modal appears up, listing the permissions that are required for the Power Platform feature
+  * The confirmation modal appears, listing the permissions required for the Power Platform data collection
-  * **Selecting the 'Consent on behalf of your organization' checkbox (4)** gives Syskit Point access to the specified resources for all users in your environment, and no one else will be prompted to review these permissions
+  * **Select the 'Consent on behalf of your organization' checkbox (4)** to provide Syskit Point with access to the specified resources
-  * If this is not selected, Power Platform data will not be collected until the login is authenticated.
+  * Note that the Power Platform data will not be collected until consented
 * **Click Accept (5)** to start collecting Power Platform data in Syskit Point

 ![Configure Power Platform](../.gitbook/assets/power-platform-configuration.png)

 ![Configure Power Platform - Consent](../.gitbook/assets/power-platform-configuration-consent.png)

 * [For details on how to enable Power BI data collection, take a look at this article.](../configuration/enable-powerBI-data-collection.md)